Level 3, A-Level

 A-Level Computer Science will see you study the technical aspects of hardware and networking, alongside concepts of programming.

 This subject is not about simply learning to use tools, or training in a programming language.
 Instead, it is about computational thinking: a style of reasoning used by both humans and machines.
 There is an emphasis on problem solving, application of knowledge and skills development.
-You will use a combination of the following over the two years of this course:
+You will use VB.NET over the two years of this course.

 The study of computation is about what can be computed and how to compute it.
 Computer Science involves questions that have the potential to change how we view the world.
 For example; at some stage in the future we might be computing with DNA, using computer circuits made of genes.